w-marx/Scan2Loc/README.md

 The scripts in the `data_gathering` folder along with the `shared` package allows the creation of new datasets.
 A guide on this is provided in `notebooks/DataGathering.ipynb`.

 #### Three Inference ready Localizers
-This repo offers three families of inference ready localizers.
-The first relying on PnP solutions provided by `LoMa`, `LightGlue` or `E-LoFTR`.
-The second uses lines to refine the PnP solution and the third ellipsoid bounding boxes.
+Furthermore it offers three inference ready localizers: a baseline PnP approach using keypoint matching, a PnP+L variant that refines estimates with line features, and a PnP+Ellipsoids variant leveraging object bounding boxes.

 #### Evaluation Framework
 The `headset_localization` package can be used to evaluate those localizers on new datasets and to finetune them.